 However, some policies provide LASIK discounts that save 50% of the cost.
 It is always best to pick a surgeon on your provided network to get as much as possible from your benefits.

 Some plans offer an option to include add-on vision insurance that will lower the total price tag of your surgery.
 You can also use insurance savings accounts to help you plan and pay for your procedure.

 What is the Cost of LASIK Eye Surgery?

 When considering improving your vision with laser surgery, it is essential to know about the costs involved and the long-term effects it will have.
-You can expect to pay around $1,000-$3,000 per eye, and most of the time, this will be coming straight from your pocket.
+You can expect to pay around $1,000-$3,000 per eye; most of the time, this will come straight from your pocket.

 What is Included in the Price?